eosforce/FIPs/FIP#7.md

 - The proposer needs to specify the objectives of the proposal, the implementation details (cycle, cost, amount) and the return that the proposal will bring.

-- After the proposal is approved by the management committee, there will be a 7-day publicity period.
-If more than one-third of the profitable nodes are opposed during the publicity period, the proposal can be rejected.
-If the proposal is not rejected during the publicity period, the system will automatically issue the award to the applicant's account on a monthly basis after the publicity period.
-During the award payment period, the management committee and the profitable nodes are greater than one-third of the veto, and the proposal award can be suspended.
+- After the proposal has been approved by the Management Committee, the proposer can launch a withdrawal proposal.
+The amount of the withdrawal  proposal cannot exceed the total amount of the proposal.
+The withdrawal proposal requires the approval of the Management Committee.
+The tokens will be transferred to the applicant's account after the approval.

-- 4.5 After the proposal has passed the publicity period, the proposer will get the EOSC tokens applied for in the next block award to implement the proposal content.
+- If the community keeps reservations on the proposal, a multi-sig can be launched to close the proposal with more than 2/3 of the BPs signed.

+- The processing time for any proposal is only 14 days, and the proposal that has not approved within 14 days will not be passed.

 ## 6. Establish the EOSFORCE Mainnet Management Committee mechanism : a more professional and effective decentralized organization to encourage the development of the chain